 I like to export to Google Sheets.
 Once you've exported into Sheets, it's going to look like this.
 You're going to have a bunch of things down here at the bottom.
 I've already added a couple here.
 I didn't want to bore you guys with all the steps and me filtering things.
 I want to make it a little bit easier for the video, but you're going to get the queries, you're going to get the pages, countries, devices, search appearance.
 They're going to drop it all into Sheets for you, which is really helpful.

-And then what I also added was the type of keyword.
+Then what I also added was the type of keyword.
 Typically we talk about three different types of keywords.
-Informational, navigational and transactional.
+Informational, navigational, and transactional.
 Informational is exactly what it sounds like.
 People are looking for information learning more.
-Transactional is some sort search where the intent is a conversion so people are looking to download something, sign up for something, engage with something, and then navigational is times they're looking for a specific a website specific destination.
+Transactional is some sort of search where the intent is a conversion so people are looking to download something, sign up for something, engage with something, and then navigational is times they're looking for a specific website, specific destination.